garden-io/garden/docs/reference/providers/kubernetes.md

           # The registry from which the cache should be imported from, or which it should be exported to.
           #
-          # If not specified, use the configured `deploymentRegistry` in your kubernetes provider config, or the
+          # If not specified, use the configured `deploymentRegistry` in your kubernetes provider config.
-          # internal in-cluster registry in case `deploymentRegistry` is not set.
           #
           # Important: You must make sure `imagePullSecrets` includes authentication with the specified cache
           # registry, that has the appropriate write privileges (usually full write access to the configured